+ Premiere Recording = 15 titles

 Richard Hill, organist; Roger Hall, conductor

-The concert held in celebration of the 350th Anniversary
+The concert was an official celebration of the 350th Anniversary

 Read about the Grand National Peace Jubilee in 1869 -- click here